fedhat/cordova-plugin-audio-mrp/README.md

 # cordova-plugin-audio-mrp

 This plugin provides the ability to record and play back audio files on an iOS device.
-It was forked from a fork of cordova-plugin-media and then heavily modified.
+This is a fork of cordova-plugin-makki-media, which in turn forks the Cordova Media Plugin, and then heavily modified.

 __NOTE__: The current implementation does not adhere to a W3C specification for media capture, and is provided for convenience only.